 The first cocktail we tried was the Sazerac, which dates back to 1838 when Antoine Peychaud created it in his New Orleans apothecary.

-Widely recognized as the world's first cocktail, it was originally made with brandy, sugar, bitters, and absinthe.
+Widely recognized as the world's first cocktail, it was initially made with brandy, sugar, bitters, and absinthe.

 In the early 20th century, when brandy became harder to come by, rye whiskey was substituted.